yc7z/ml-privacy-exp/README.md

 # ml-privacy-exp:

-Runtime experiments for differentially private deep learning.
+Various experiments for differentially private deep learning.
 We implemented the private SGD algorithm, which clips every per-sample gradient within a batch and adds Gaussian noises, thus achieving differential privacy guarantee.
-The model used is LeNet and dataset is MNIST.
+We included various classifiers and ran them on multiple datasets.

-We are currently in the process of improving the runtime of this scheme, possibily by developing a new privacy mechanism.
+The experiments include running time and memory profilings, as well as accuracy results using adaptive optimization algorithms.
+Since differential privacy guarantee comes at the cost of increased memory usage and running time as well as degradation in testing accuracies, the main goal of these experiments was to provide insights into the reason behind the increased memory and runtime behind private SGD so they might be improved.